 This post may contain affiliate links.
 Please read our disclosure policy.

-This lightly sweet gluten free zucchini bread is made with tons of shredded zucchini and oil instead of butter for the most tender crumb that stays fresh for days.
+My lightly sweet gluten free zucchini bread recipe is made with tons of shredded zucchini and oil instead of butter for the most tender crumb that stays fresh for days, even when chilled.

 The secret to bread that comes out with the right texture every time is squeezing the extra moisture out of shredded zucchini, then measuring the right amount.
 No more spongy bread because your vegetables were too big!

-“Weโve made more loaves of this zucchini bread than I can count.
+“We’ve made more loaves of this zucchini bread than I can count.
 Friends and family delight in the rich, moist treat.
-We like to toss a slice or two in the toaster oven to warm and gently crisp the bread, and eat it as it is, with peanut butter, ghee, or even extra chocolate chips.
 So yummy!”

 The secret is in the preparation.
-Use whatever zucchini or squash you have, since it will always have the same amount of moisture as mine after you get rid of the excess.
+Use whatever zucchini or squash you have, since it will always have the same amount of moisture as mine after you get rid of the excess liquid.

 Plus, we puree some of the zucchini with oil and eggs.
 That traps enough moisture in an emulsion to create a tender crumb that still has tons of flavor.